package-scout/package-scout/README.md

 # Package Scout
-Scouts your npm packages in browser
+Scouts your npm packages in browser - WebAssembly powered